brotatotes/bht-automation/bht gen 2/Ephesians/Chapter 3/Ephesians 3 17 bht.md

 # Ephesians 3:17 Commentary Help Text

 ## BHT:
-Christ is asked to make his home in our hearts, and this entails a significant transformation within us.
-He is the One who dwells in the highest realms, in whom all fullness of the Godhead and grace resides.
-This dwelling is not temporary, but a perpetual union and communion with Him.
-However, believers may experience moments of doubt and need to be firmly established, deeply rooted and grounded in the love of Christ to have a constant awareness and assurance of His presence.
+Christ being constantly and sensibly present in our hearts is the ideal state that we should strive for.
+It is not enough for Him to merely be a passing thought or a distant belief, but rather He should truly take up residence in the core of our beings.
+By having a deep and abiding connection with Christ, we are able to fully experience His love and grace, and be transformed by His indwelling presence.
+May we earnestly seek to have Christ dwell in our hearts in a tangible and enduring way.

 ## Choicest Commentary Quotes:
 ### Jamieson-Fausset-Brown: